top of page

 In some parts of the Torah, God also writes about the 5th part, i.e. 20% of the wealth gained during the year.

 Here, 10% would be for the temple and 10% for the priest.
-Always remember that this applies instead of taxes and interest, for which well over 90% of your income is required today.
+This applies instead of taxes and interest, for which well over 90% of your income is required today.

 The Torah was given to Moses and the children of Israel to live by.
 Even if the Torah is somewhat unpopular today, God has laid down simple rules there which, if you keep to them, are given to you for the best.
 Also, as far as God's easy payments are concerned, God does not want to hit you over the head with your pocketbook, because a worldwide establishment of the Torah is tantamount to the elimination of taxes and interest, which comes from the Roman system.